bradcar/bno08x_i2c_spi_MicroPython/README.md

 This library has been tested with BNO086 sensor.
 It should work with BNO080 and BNO085 sensors.
 It has been tested with Raspberry Pico 2 W.

-This driver is written to provide a simple interface and results for slow updates.
-It also provides 0.1 msec resolution timestamps for each sensor report, because knowing IMU results together with timestamp of results is critical for many telemetry applications.
-This driver is written to be efficient because these sensors can update results as frequently as every 4ms to 10ms (depending on the report requested).
+This driver is written to provide to respond to high-frequency reports (short period), and also provides 0.1 msec resolution timestamps for each sensor report.
+Knowing IMU results together with timestamp of results is critical for many telemetry applications.
+This driver requires that the int_pin be connect to the sensors to work and also provide accurate timestamps.
+The reset_pin is highly encouraged as you may have to do several soft resets to get sensor to respond.
+The report frequency will be limited by the interface chosen with SPI being about 5x faster than I2c.
+SPI is also ?x faster than UART.
+Chose the report rate and interface that meets your needs.

 ## Setting up to use the Sensor